 The working group will include at least one other member with qualitative expertise and will be responsible for delivering webinar training on qualitative research methodologies and analyses for all members of the working group.
 The three primary groups represented on the working group will co-design focus group/interview guides, determining: structure (open ended versus semi-structured), target or priority subgroups, and the scripts and questions to be posed to participants.
 All sessions will be audiotaped and transcribed verbatim.
 Each tape will be assigned a unique identifier.
 The goal will be to transform data from the focus groups into common, interactive themes.
 This process includes coding, categorizing and conceptualizing.
 The transcripts will be analyzed using an organizational coding tool such as Nvivo.
 An open coding structure will be applied to the transcripts to identify priority themes2 and subthemes.
 The team, including consumers will actively contribute to the coding process engaging in iterative discussion related to data themes, gaps and saturation.
 After preliminary analysis the data will be brought back for further input from stakeholder organizations in the working group.

 Upon completion of the analysis of the focus groups and interviews, we will host a Knowledge Exchange Forum with our stakeholders to share our findings, present priority aims for EpiBioS4RX and review implication and opportunities for the next phase of the study.
 There will be an interactive dialogue facilitated through a World Café3, 5, 11 Method whereby attendees will organize into small groups to discuss areas related to the study.
 Each of the small working groups will be facilitated/supported by a member of the working group.
 This will allow the team to obtain meaningful feedback from stakeholders and ensure the objectives identified from this first step resonate with them.
-Ultimately, the goal of the first phase is to ensure the specific aims of EpiBioS4RX are aligned with, and meet the needs of patients and their families, according to qualitative data findings, and increase awareness of EpiBioS4RX while building effective partnerships and ensuring buy-in from consumers (Starting in Year 1 and completed by Year 3).
+Ultimately, the goal of the first phase is to ensure the specific aims of EpiBioS4RX are aligned with, and meet the needs of patients and their families, according to qualitative data findings, and increase awareness of EpiBioS4RX while building effective partnerships and ensuring buy-in from consumers (starting in Year 1 and completed by Year 3).

-Deliverables: (1) Formation of the working groups; (2) Training of working group members in qualitative methodology and Participatory Action Research and eventual release of Webinar on Participatory Action Research as an online publicly available resource; (3) Public outreach and engagement with consumers and consumer groups; (4) Development of a conceptual strategy for recruitment and retention; (5) Knowledge Exchange Forum with patients and stakeholder groups; (6) Publications describing the findings from the above qualitative interviewers/focus groups.
+Deliverables: (1) Formation of the working groups, (2) Training of working group members in qualitative methodology and Participatory Action Research and eventual release of Webinar on Participatory Action Research as an online publicly available resource, (3) Public outreach and engagement with consumers and consumer groups, (4) Development of a conceptual strategy for recruitment and retention, (5) Knowledge Exchange Forum with patients and stakeholder groups, and (6) Publications describing the findings from the above qualitative interviewers/focus groups.